Fulfilling the Law: Matthew 5:17–19

 To me, that’s pretty clear!

-Third Fallacy: Jesus’ last words, “It is finished” referred to the “Ceremonial Law”.
+Jesus’ last words, “It is finished” referred to the “Ceremonial Law”.
 Some Dispensationalists believe that these words were spoken by Jesus to pronounce a renunciation of the Mosaic Covenant and the end of the so-called “Dispensation of Law”.
 What Jesus “finished” (brought to its fullness, not ended!) was His ministry on earth, laying the soteriological foundation for the New Covenant and the Kingdom of God.

-Fourth Fallacy: bizarrely, he stated that when the three apostles looked back up and saw Jesus alone, He had literally “absorbed” Moses and Elijah, to show that the OT system of Judaism was no more.
+Bizarrely, he stated that when the three apostles looked back up and saw Jesus alone, He had literally “absorbed” Moses and Elijah, to show that the OT system of Judaism was no more.

 Matthew 17:8 (CJB)